aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated_staking.md

 ### Owner

-The delegation pool owner performs the following operations:
+The delegation pool owner has the following capabilities:

 1. Creates delegation pool
 2. Assigns operator for the delegation pool